wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage.md

 **Publishing profile credentials**

 - Associated with a single website.
-- You dont pick the username or password.
+- You don't pick the username or password.
 - Typically used for Web Deploy, but can also be used for FTP.